Here are a few resources for degree and registration planning, including sample plans below!

 Learn more about the different CNS degree types including BS and BSA.

-- See the official CNS Degree Checklist document for the approved courses.
+- See the official CNS Degree Checklist document for approved courses.

 Human Development and Family Sciences